briot/ada-traits-containers/docs_src/cursors.rst

 For this, the algorithms need general notions like "give me all elements in the container".
-As you might have guessed, this is provided by the use of one of the traits packages defined in :file:`conts-cursors.ads`:
+As you might have guessed, this is provided by the use of one of the traits packages defined in :file:`gal-cursors.ads`:

   ``Forward_Cursors``